taylorflatt/windows-shutdown-timer/README.md

 * Windows 10, Windows 8, Windows 7*
 * [.NET Framework 4.5.2](https://www.microsoft.com/en-us/download/details.aspx?id=42642) or better

 \*Currently only tested working on Windows 10 and Windows 8.
-It should work just fine for Windows 7 but I have yet to test it.
 There isn't anything exclusive to Windows 10/8 so it should honestly work just fine on Windows 7.

 ## Usage